 - If your rabbit is housed outside and allowed to run around outside, then it cut get hurt or cut while outside.
 If you did not notice it, and the wound was not treated then it could get infected which then could lead to an abscess.

 Draining an abscess in a rabbit is difficult as the pus is thick.
-Surgery is required to remove an abscess.
+Surgery is usually required to remove a rabbit's abscess.

 There can be many factors that can cause an abscess in a rabbit.